 You can only use your Help to Buy ISA to purchase a home worth a maximum of £250,000, or £450,000 in London.

-Can I put my Help to Buy ISA towards my house exchange deposit?
+Can I put my Help to Buy ISA towards my mortgage deposit?

 I want to buy with my partner.
 Can we both get a Help to Buy ISA?

-As long as each of you is over 16 and a first time buyer, you can both have your own, separate Help to Buy ISA.
+As long as each of you is over 16 and both of you are first-time buyers, you can both have your own, separate Help to Buy ISA.

 The minimum amount you must have saved to take advantage of a Help to Buy ISA is £1,600.
 This would give you a £400 top up.